kambria-platform/capsule-wallet/README.md

 ## Isoxys module

 Isoxys is a group of software wallets.
-It includes mnemonic, keystore and private key and all are sensitive data, so we do not recomment to use it.
+It includes mnemonic, keystore and private key.
+All of them are sensitive data, so we do not recommend to use it.

 ```
 var net = 4 \\ Your network